DFHack/dfhack/Readme.rst

 make-monarch
 ============
-Make the selected unit King or Queen or your civilisation.
+Make the selected unit King or Queen of your civilisation.

 markdown
 ========